 Peter Ohs’ Erupcja could be considered a spiritual film, but not in the conventional sense.
 Towards the end of the film, one of its characters, when trying to explain the stubborn dynamic between its two protagonists, says, “It’s a way to make sense of the world when you’re a little kid.
 Maybe because [you] need therapy.
 Maybe because [you] don’t have religion.
 None of us do!”
 Bethany (Charli XCX) and Nel (Lena Góra) have sustained a sixteen-year friendship built solely on a blind faith in the celestial connection they claim to share.
 Every time they meet, somewhere in the world, a volcano erupts — as does something in their lives.
 With their uncertain paths both romantically and professionally, their connection is a way to attain a sense of control, to spot patterns and logic in a messy world.

 It is human to want answers, as much as it is human to question what is presented to us as the truth, discard it, and find (or create) our own.
 In that way, Bethany and Nel’s creation of their own belief system mirrors how Erupcja was made.
 With each project, a goal of Ohs is to discover elements of the traditional filmmaking process that he can rescind.
-This approach led him to start the production of his latest film with a loose outline, basic equipment, and a skeleton crew, heavily collaborating with his cast, who are also credited as producers and writers.
-It’s not hard to infer why.
+This approach led him to begin the production of his latest film with a loose outline, basic equipment, and a skeleton crew, heavily collaborating with his cast, who are also credited as producers and writers.
 For a few decades now, independent filmmaking of this level has existed as a response to an industry that, in search of its own certainties, increasingly creates obstacles for artists to tell their stories.
-And though, for some, micro-budgets are a path towards breaking into Hollywood, for others, as Ohs, they’re a destination that allows them to take risks without breaking promises, to access a freedom that is easily identifiable in Erupcja’s final cut.
+And though, for some, micro-budgets are a path towards breaking into Hollywood, for others, they’re a destination that allows them to take risks without breaking promises, to access a freedom that is easily identifiable in Erupcja’s final cut.

 Rating 3 out of 5 stars.